irarainey/beeching/README.md

 > If the application is not working properly, you can use the `--debug` parameter to increase the logging verbosity and see more details.

+## Exit Codes

+The tool returns the following exit codes:

+- `0` - All resources axed successfully, or no resources to axe
+- `1` - One or more resources failed to be axed
+- `-1` - Unable to determine subscription

+This makes it suitable for use in CI/CD pipelines where you need to detect failures.

 ## Disclaimer

 **Warning:** This tool does not muck about.
 It really deletes your resources and resource groups and there is no way to recover them.
 Make sure you have a backup of your resources before you use this tool.
 No responsibility is taken for any damage caused by this tool.